sera0616/VPatho/README.md

 ```
 >python iupred2a.py -a P53_HUMAN.seq long

+If use IUPred2A, please cite:
+Bálint Mészáros, Gábor Erdős, Zsuzsanna Dosztányi
+IUPred2A: context-dependent prediction of protein disorder as a function of redox state and protein binding
+Nucleic Acids Research 2018;46(W1):W329-W337.

 # 6. Position Specific Score Matrix (PSSM)
 We adopted the PSI-BLAST (Position-Specific Iterated Basic Local Alignment Search Tool) to generate PSSM information.
 For more detail information, please refer to: